 We are pulling into Site 14 at four on a Friday, four people in the car, two dogs, a cooler full of things that have to stay cold until Sunday morning.
-The Marshmallow Dream blanket is in the trunk in its little nylon pouch — two of them, actually, because one ends up sandy and one ends up draped over a chair by ten at night.
+Three blankets are in the trunk this time — two of the Marshmallow Dream packable nylons, one heavyweight Pendleton wool, one Rumpl puffy.
+The packable goes on the ground.
+The wool comes out at sunset for somebody's shoulders.
+The puffy is the one the dog ends up under at midnight.
 The chair is the thing nobody ever brings enough of.
-The rest of the kit on this list is what r/CarCamping points the weekend crowd toward when somebody asks what to grab before a state-park trip — the cooler that holds ice through Sunday, the lantern that doubles as a phone charger, the grate that lets you cook a steak over a fire ring without buying a stove.
+The rest of the kit on this list is what r/CarCamping points the weekend crowd toward when somebody asks what to grab before a state-park trip — the cooler that holds ice through Sunday, the lantern that doubles as a phone charger, the grate that lets you cook a steak over a fire ring without buying a stove, and the pillow that turns a tent night into actual sleep.

 Twenty-denier rip-resistant nylon shell, packs down to the size of a loaf of bread, two pounds.
 We are bringing two — one stays clean for sitting, one accepts the dog.
 The single piece of car-camping kit we use most.